Soft leather coral field at Pulau Lima South, Redang.

 This spot offers great day and night dives at depths up to 18 metres in fairly calm waters, so it is suitable for novice divers too.
 Shine your torch into a hole or crevice at night and chances are you'll see an eel.

 Northwest of China Terjun are the islands of Pulau Kerengga Besar and Pulau Kerengga Kecil with a large expanse of shallow reef which is ideal for snorkellers as well as novice divers.
-If Cina Terjun is 'eel & lionfish city', Kerengga is 'ray city' as the shallow sandy bottom around it is home to a large number of rays and a few sharks.
+If Cina Terjun is 'eel and lionfish city', Kerengga is 'ray city' as the shallow sandy bottom around it is home to a large number of rays and a few sharks.
 The diving around Kerengga Besar is in relatively calm and shallow waters up to about 15 metres maximum depth.
 A coral garden comprising both hard and soft coral lies between the two islands.
 Humphead parrots, snappers, tuna, jacks and trevallies may be encountered at the reef, while many species of shrimp and crab may be found especially during night dives.

 A research study in 1976 found Pulau Lima and its associated sea mounts as perhaps the most valuable entity within the Redang marine park as the reefs around this islet represented all environments found elsewhere in Redang, thereby providing a miniaturized view of the entire park's marine environment.